hashicorp/terraform-guides/operations/sentinel-policies-scripts/README.md

 1. Finally, it prints out the number of policies it exported.

 ## Importing Policies
 The import_policies.sh script imports all policies in a directory into a specified organization on a specified server.
 It also adds all of them to a specified policy set, using a policy set ID (which can be determined by looking at the policy set's URL).
+Note that you must use the policy set's ID (e.g., polset-rCLeCwoSBUHXDC7L), not the name of the policy set.

 The script uses curl to interact with Terraform Enterprise via the TFE API.
 It performs the following steps: